Staying Well Once Your Depression Is Treated

 - Other members of your family have been diagnosed with depression.

 If you decide to continue your medication, most experts recommend that you continue at the dose that worked for you at the start.
 Some people try taking a lower dose during their maintenance treatment, but reducing the dose may increase your chance of a relapse.
 Only consider using a lower dose if you have troubling side effects, but be aware that a lower dose may not control your symptoms as effectively.
 If your symptoms come back, you can increase your dose again.
-Or, you can try another antidepressant, one that may provide equal benefit but with fewer side effects.
+Or, you can try another antidepressant, one that may provide equal benefit, but with fewer or more tolerable side effects.

 An important matter — put yourself first.
 When it comes to drug treatment, make the decision that is best for you.
 Some people — especially people who have never experienced depression — have strong biases against medication.
 While you shouldn't underestimate a drug's potential side effects, it is equally important that you not underestimate the problems and dangers associated with depression, especially if you fall into one of the higher risk groups.
 For those people most affected by depression, maintenance treatment is a great idea.